NurjahanJ/is219-final/README.md

 ## ✨ Features

-- **Responsive Design** - Looks great on all devices from mobile to desktop
+- **Responsive Expedition** - Adapts seamlessly across all devices from mobile to desktop
-- **Explorer Theme** - Immersive starry backgrounds with soft blue accents
+- **Explorer Theme** - Immersive starry backgrounds with animated celestial elements
-- **About Page** - Personal introduction with profile photo and skills sections
+- **About Journey** - Personal narrative framed as an expedition with journey milestones
-- **Projects Section** - Showcase of work with animated project cards
+- **Project Discoveries** - Showcase of work presented as discoveries with interactive cards
-- **Contact Page** - Form and social links with Explorer-themed styling
-- **Global Footer** - Consistent navigation and contact options on all pages
-- **Custom Compass Favicon** - Realistic navigation-themed site icon
+- **Navigation Elements** - Compass-inspired UI components and directional cues
+- **Animated Backgrounds** - Dynamic star field with twinkling stars and shooting stars
+- **Expedition Cards** - Content presented in journey-themed card components
-- **Glass Morphism Effects** - Modern UI with backdrop blur and transparency
+- **Glass Morphism Effects** - Modern UI with backdrop blur suggesting transparency of discovery
+- **Adventure-Focused Typography** - Font choices that evoke exploration and discovery
-- **Accessible UI** - Keyboard navigation and screen reader support
+- **Accessible Pathways** - Keyboard navigation and screen reader support for all explorers

 ## 🚀 Getting Started